Head: Cheryl Geisler

 Deery, J.—D.Phil.
 (Oxford University); media studies; television and new media; advertising and culture; popular culture; utopian literature; literature and science.

 Esrock, E. J.—Ph.D.
-(New York University); cognitive/neuropsychological approaches to literature and visual art; theory and history of photography; modern literature; women writers.
+(New York University); cognitive/neuropsychological approaches to literature and visual art; theory of literature; theory and history of photography; modern literature; women writers.

 Gordon, T.—Ph.D.
-(University of California-Berkeley); religion and media; ethnographic methods; discourse analysis; documentary theory; visual culture; themed environments; South Pacific and U.S.
+(University of California-Berkeley); religion and media; ethnographic methods; themed environments; visual culture and documentary film; discourse analysis; South Pacific and U.S.

 Haskins, E.—Ph.D.
 (University of Iowa); rhetorical theory and history; visual rhetoric; rhetorics of public memory and national identity.